onekiloparsec/QLFits/README.md

 OSX dynamic types
 -----------------

 For custom or special file extensions, OSX assign dynamic types.
-QLFits3 contains a list of such types to allow it to recognize them (in addition to the filename extension.)
+QLFits3 contains a list of such types to allow it to recognize them (in addition to the filename extensions).
+See Info.plist file inside QLFits3.qlgenerator in case of doubt.
 To check the dynamic type of your FITS file, open a Terminal and type the following command `mdls <path/to/your/file> | grep kMDItemContentType`.
 You shluld obtain something like `kMDItemContentType             = "dyn.ah62d4rv4ge80q4pysq"`.

 List of known extensions: (See Info.plist file inside QLFits3.qlgenerator for the exact list):